Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/README.md

 In Data Analysis, the analyst must ensure that the data is 'clean' before doing any analysis.
 'Dirty' data can lead to unreliable, inaccurate and/or misleading result

 The project involves the following steps:
-1.**Importing data**:Importing csv data using pthon library pandas.
+1. **Importing data**:Importing csv data using pthon library pandas.
 2. **Removing Duplicates**: Identifying and removing duplicate records from the dataset.
 3. **Standardizing Data**: Cleaning and standardizing data entries.
 4. **Handling Null or Blank Values**: Addressing missing or blank values.